Go Ad-Free

 People who had health insurance, a primary care provider and a regular health care “home” were more likely to have their blood pressure below 140/90.
 Current guidelines set the limits of controlled blood pressure at 130 over 80.
 Applying that more stringent criteria means even fewer patients have their blood pressure where it should be.
 Older individuals and people of color may have particular challenges in this regard.

-What Should You Do About Your Blood Pressure?
+What Else Should You Do About Your Blood Pressure?

-The authors cite lack of information about diet and lifestyle as a limitation of the study.
+The authors of the study in JAMA cite lack of information about diet and lifestyle as a limitation of the study.
 Nonetheless, most experts agree that people can gain better control if they quit smoking, monitor their blood pressure at home and adopt nondrug approaches such as exercise and diet in addition to taking medication.
 In addition, those with persistent uncontrolled hypertension may need more than one type of medicine to lower it.

 Learn More: